Person sewing a piece of fabric onto a piece of animal hide with a decorative orange embroidery design.

 Traveling Supper Club

-This tour is hosted in collaboration with our friend Steven Santander from Traveling Supper Club, passionate traveling chef who loves creating authentic culinary experiences.
 Lunches and dinners are thoughtfully prepared by them, using fresh local ingredients and a whole lot of care.
-His food is bold, colorful and artistic, each plate being a conversation starter for all the participants.
+Steven’s food is bold, colorful and artistic, each plate being a conversation starter for all the participants.

 Three bowls of traditional Mexican dishes on a striped orange and pink tablecloth.
 The central bowl contains orange-colored soup, possibly a lentil or squash soup, topped with small fish and black pepper.
 The top left bowl contains a mixed bean and vegetable dish, and the top right bowl contains a bright orange hummus-like dip garnished with black sesame seeds and topped with dark roasted vegetables.